Gootec82/my-blog-hugo/content/privacy.md

 description: "Privacy policy for Godfrey O. Omoregie's blog.
 Learn how we collect, use, and protect your data."
 date: 2025-08-23
 draft: false
+imageBig: "/images/privacy_image.webp"
+imageAlt: "Privacy Policy image , a lady pointing at Privacy Policy at the board. where my brand color , orange and blue"
 avatar: "/images/author.webp"
 ---

 # Privacy Policy

 **Last Updated: {{ .Date.Format "January 2, 2006" }}**

+## Our Commitment to Your Privacy

+Welcome!
+At its core, this privacy policy exists for one reason: **to clearly explain how we handle your information and to protect your privacy.** We believe in transparency, so we've written this document to be as clear and straightforward as possible.
+We are committed to respecting your data and only collecting what is necessary to provide and improve this blog.

+Below is a detailed breakdown of our practices.
+If you have any questions after reading, please don't hesitate to [reach out to me](/contact/).

+---

+### **A Quick, Plain-English Summary**

+*   **We Minimize Data Collection:** We only collect information that is essential for running the blog, like making the comment system work or understanding which articles are popular.
+*   **No Selling of Data:** We **do not and will never sell** your personal information to third parties.
+*   **You're In Control:** You can always request to see what data we have or ask us to delete it by [contacting me directly](/contact/).
+*   **Third-Party Tools:** We use reliable, trusted services like Google Analytics (to see website trends) and Utterances (for comments).
+Their privacy policies also apply.

+*Now, let's get into the full details...*

+---

 ## 1. Introduction